All Products

 Limits on specifications and ECS disks

-The following table describes the limits that apply to the async replication feature.
+The following table describes the limits on specifications that apply to the async replication and replication pair-consistent group features.

 Item